 Senghas, who had been a Marine during the Korean War, practiced law in San Francisco for five years before he found a new calling in ministry.
-He attended Starr King School for the Ministry in Berkeley.
-For seven years he served the Unitarian church in Davis, California.
-Rev. Senghas had also participated in civil rights marches in Selma, Alabama, and draft resistance activities in the 1960's.
+He attended Starr King School for the Ministry in Berkeley and for seven years he served the Unitarian church in Davis, California.
+Rev. Senghas was an activist minister who participated in civil rights marches in Selma, Alabama, and draft resistance activities in the 1960's.
 Unfortunately for UUSWH, Rev. Senghas' valuable organizational and legal skills were requested at the UUA, and after only three years he left our Society to become Executive Director of the UUA.